Nissan Patrol vs Denza B8

 Who Should Buy Which?

-Buy the Nissan Patrol if: You want the lower entry price, or prefer Nissan's approach to design and ownership experience.
+Buy the Nissan Patrol if: You want the lower entry price, need more boot space, or prefer Nissan's approach to design and ownership experience.

 Buy the Denza B8 if: You prioritise performance, want lower running costs, value a longer warranty, or prefer Denza's approach to design and ownership experience.